mriverodorta/jstransformer-jade-jekyll/README.md

 ## About
 This transformer was made to solve the issue when using Jade/Pug templates and Jekyll Front Matter.

-The Jekyll Front Matter YAML format that is required to properly build a Jekyll site is not valid when passing through the Jade compiler.
+The Jekyll Front Matter YAML format that is required to properly build a Jekyll site is not valid when passing through the Jade/Pug compiler.
 Traying to compile a file like this.

 ```
 ---